 Day 6: Hike The Lost Villages of Hvar, Croatian Peka Lunch

-Give lively Hvar Town, the "town that never sleeps," a wide berth today as you head for Hvar's stunning hills and some of its sleepiest, most hidden villages on this private guided tour of off-the-radar island locales.
-Parts of Hvar's interior are exquisitely beautiful, with tracts carpeted in spruce forest and lavender, and this adventure represents one of the best opportunities to discover the way islanders in the countryside really live.
+Give lively Hvar Town, the "town that never sleeps," a wide berth today as you head for Hvar's rural hills and some of its sleepiest, most hidden villages on this private guided tour of off-the-radar island locales.
+Parts of Hvar's interior are exquisitely beautiful, with tracts carpeted in spruce forests and lavender, and this adventure represents one of the best opportunities to discover how islanders in the countryside really live.

 As you walk, your guide will share colorful tales about the history of the island.
 You'll also get to stop for lunch at a nearby restaurant, where you'll enjoy a traditional Croatian meal cooked in typical local fashion using a peka: an iron bell covered in hot embers.

-Day 7: Ferry to Dubrovnik, Tour Dubrovnik's Old Town
+Day 7: Ferry to Dubrovnik, Tour the Historic Old Town

-Say your goodbyes to Hvar this morning as you catch a ferry to Dubrovnik, a ride of approximately 3.5 hours.
+Say your goodbyes to Hvar this morning as you catch the 3.5-hour ferry to Dubrovnik.
 After you settle in at your accommodations, it's time to see more of this ancient fortress city.
 Dubrovnik, which dates back to the seventh century, was originally founded under the name Ragusa and eventually became a major trading port.
-Its imposing walls, built in the 11th and 13th centuries, stretch for 1.3 miles (2 km), with forts, walkways, and bastions.
+Its imposing walls, built in the 11th and 13th centuries, stretch for 1.3 miles (2 km) and are dotted with forts, walkways, and bastions.

-Start your visit with a privately guided walking tour of the Old Town district.
-Walk through the narrow, winding streets while learning about the history and culture of the city.
-The tour takes you along Stradun, the main street that was formally a canal, and historic Onofrio's Fountain.
-See the quarantine buildings, where the city made those coming from far away lands stay until they were cleared of any potential illnesses, and the clock tower, a 100-foot (30 m) landmark that dates back to the 15th century.
+Start your visit with a privately guided walking tour of the Old Town district, following narrow, winding streets while learning about the history and culture of the city.
+The tour takes you along Stradun, the main street that was once a canal, and past the historic Onofrio's Fountain.
+See the quarantine buildings, where the city made those coming from distant lands stay until they were cleared of any potential illnesses, and the city clock tower, a 100-foot (30 m) landmark that dates back to the 15th century.

 Day 8: Sea Kayaking Around Lokrum Island